101 Tower (Kyiv): Accidents

 On 25 June 2012, the balcony at the seventh floor of the building had caught fire due to short circuit in the fitness center.
 Firefighters arrived in 8 minutes and extinguished the fire in 15 minutes.
 No one was hurt, but fire destroyed the insulation.

-During the 2022 Russian invasion of Ukraine the building suffered severe damage in Russian air strikes in October.
-On 10 October, a Russian rocket fell behind the business center and the impact of its explosion seriously damaged building's facade, but no one was hurt inside the building.
+During the 2022 Russian invasion of Ukraine the building suffered severe damage in air strikes in October, when Russia tried to destroy the nearby heating station.
+On 10 October, a missile fell behind the business center and the impact of its explosion seriously damaged building's facade and elevator shaft.
+Nobody was hurt inside the building.
+A week later, 17 October, Russia attacked Kyiv with kamikaze drones for the first time.
+A HESA Shahed 136 that was aiming for the same heating station has been shot down near the business center by police officers that were blocking the road because of the air raid warning.